 The best Tagalongs for pulling a child behind your bike

 Tagalongs and trailer bikes are a great way to continue cycling when your child is aged between about 4 and 9 years of age.
-At that age they may well be able to pedal themselves, but can't always go on their own bike - for example because of distances involved, traffic levels, their ability to concentrate or pedal at a reasonable pace.
-A tagalong bike (or trailer bike) is a single wheel which attaches onto the back of the adult bike, and allows you to pull your child behind your bike.
+At that age, they may well be able to pedal themselves, but can't always go on their own bike - for example, because of distances involved, traffic levels, their ability to concentrate or pedal at a reasonable pace.
+A tagalong bike (or trailer bike) is a single wheel which attaches onto the back of the adult bike and allows you to pull your child behind your bike.
 Tagalongs come with pedals but it's not essential for your child to pedal at all times (unlike a tandem bike).

 The best Tagalongs for pulling a child behind your bike

-Here's our recommendations of the best tagalongs and trailer bikes that are currently available in the UK.
+Here are our recommendations of the best tagalongs and trailer bikes that are currently available in the UK.